Skip To Content

 GD = (100 - Lateral Overlap %)/100 * (230/100) * Photo Scale

 If you have a small number of photos with no information about the flight, but you can visually determine the approximate image positions using an Esri basemap, it may be fastest and easiest to use the georeferencing tools to get started.
-ArcGIS Pro 2.6 added the capability to begin with simple georeferenced images and then proceed into the ortho mapping workflow:
+In ArcGIS Pro 2.6 and later, you can begin with simple georeferenced images and then proceed into the ortho mapping workflow:

 1. In ArcGIS Pro, open a blank map and set it to your desired projection for the project.
 (Do not use GCS = Lat/Long or Web Mercator).

-3. Select the image in the Contents pane, then click Georeference on the Imagery tab.
+3. Select the image in the Contents pane, and click Georeference on the Imagery tab.

 4. Navigate the map to the approximate location and proper scale for that image, and on the Georeference tab, select Fit to Display.
-If necessary, you can also use the Rotate tool to rotate the image or use the Scale tool to graphically change the scale.
+If necessary, use the Rotate tool to rotate the image or use the Scale tool to graphically change the scale.

 Tip: